-It is normal for a new chain to stretch.
-Because of this initial stretch during the first 15-30 minutes of operation you should recheck your chain tension frequently and adjust the chain tension as required.
-See chain tension section.

-Move on/stop switch to the "Stop" position.

-· Replace the old chain when it becomes worn or damaged.

-· Use only the Low-Kickback replacement chain specified in the repair parts list or as specified on the replacement bar and chain decal located on the chain saw.

-See your Sears Service Center to replace and sharpen individual cutters for matching your chain.

-· Loosen and remove the 2 bar clamp nuts.

-Remove bar clamp.

-Remove the old chain.

-Turn adjusting screw by hand counterclockwise until adjusting pin just touches the stop.

-· Carefully remove new chain from package.
-Hold chain with the drive links as shown in Figure 47.

-· Place chain over and behind the clutch.

-Fit bottom of drive links between teeth in sprocket nose.

-Fit chain drive links into top of guide bar.
-Figure 47.
+- · Move on/stop switch to the "STOP" position. - Replace the old chain when it becomes worn or damaged. - Use only the Low-Kickback replacement chain specified in the "Product Specifications." - See your Sears Service Center to replace and sharpen individual cutters for matching your chain. - · Loosen and remove the 2 bar clamp nuts. - · Remove bar clamp. - · Remove the old chain. - Turn adjusting screw by hand counterclockwise until adjusting pin just touches the stop. - Carefully remove new chain from package.
+Hold chain with the drive links as shown in Fig 38. - · Place chain over and behind the clutch. - Fit bottom of drive links between teeth in sprocket nose. - Fit chain drive links into top of guide bar.
+Fig 39.

-Figure 47 · Move guide bar forward by turning the adjusting screw clockwise until chain is snug in guide bar grooves.
+- Pull guide bar forward until chain is snug in guide bar grooves. - Now, install bar clamp making sure the adjusting pin is positioned in the lower hole in the guide bar.

-Now install bar clamp.

-Figure 48 Install bar clamp nuts and finger tighten only.
-Do not tighten any further at this point.

-Now proceed to the "Chain Adjustment" section.
+- Install bar clamp nuts and finger tighten only.
+Do not tighten any further at this point. - · Now proceed to the "Chain Adjustment" section.

-CHAIN ADJUSTMENT (Fig. 50, 51, 52 & 53)
+CHAIN ADJUSTMENT (Fig. 41, 42, 43 & 44)

-Roll chain around quide bar to ensure kinks do not exist. (rotates freely).

-Assure bar clamp nuts are loosened (finger tight).

-Turn adjusting screw clockwise until chain just barely touches the bottom of guide bar.
+- Roll chain around guide bar to ensure kinks do not exist (rotates freely). - · Loosen bar clamp nuts. - Turn adjusting screw clockwise until chain just barely touches the bottom of guide bar.